 Common situations where this approach makes a real difference:

-Conference session materials
+Conference breakout session resources

-Festival wristband check-in
+Festival tiered ticket wristband check-in

-Use this when planning events — for promotional materials, entry check-in, on-site navigation signage, session schedules, or post-event feedback collection.
+Use this when planning events, for promotional materials, entry check-in, on-site navigation signage, session schedules, or post-event feedback collection.

 Get better results with these expert suggestions: